Quantum optical levitation of a mirror: Conclusion

-\emph{Conclusion}---We have proposed a one dimensional optomechanical system where an upper mirror is levitated and supported alone by the radiation force from a cavity.
+We have proposed a one dimensional optomechanical system where an upper mirror is levitated and supported alone by the radiation force from a cavity.
 While the system has two steady-state solutions---a blue and a red detuned steady state---the mirror is only stable for the blue detuned steady-state with sufficient damping on the mirror and cavity.
 The unavoidable detuning leads to coupling between the symmetric and antisymmetric quadrature side-bands leading to the introduction of an eight dimensional covariance matrix.
 With a vacuum input state, we find entanglement between the output of the mirror and cavity and squeezing in the output position of the mirror.
+This squeezed spectral response is expected to immediately thermalise.
+In principle strong entanglement is predicted between the laser and mirror radiation, however, this will be swamped by absorption heating for reasonable parameters.
+Avoiding this issue would require a different method for extracting energy from the mirror. \\